 '''

 [server:main]

 factory = baseplate.server.wsgi

-max_concurrency = 100

 '''

 The second section defines what kind of server we'll run and the settings for that server.
 Since our application is built for HTTP/WSGI, we use the WSGI server in Baseplate.py.
-The max_concurrency here is a mandatory setting for the server that defines the maximum number of requests our server will handle at a time (any more will be forced to wait in a queue to give our service some breathing room.)
-For now, we just give it an arbitrary value of 100.

 Note: You might notice that both application and server sections have :main in their names.
 By default, Baseplate.py tools like baseplate-serve will look for the sections with main in them, but you can override this with --app-name=foo to look up [app:foo] or --server-name similarly.
 This allows you to have multiple applications and servers defined in the same configuration file.